wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-identity-defend-attacks/includes/identify-attacks.md

 ## Detect malicious activity

-You can use Microsoft Defender for Identity to detect many of the events associated with attackers’ actions during their tasks and raise alerts that capture the data for the observed activities.
+You can use Microsoft Defender for Identity to detect many of the events associated with attackers' actions during their tasks and raise alerts that capture the data for the observed activities.
 An administrator in your organization can then investigate these activities in more detail.

 :::image type="content" source="../media/sa-timeline.png" alt-text="A diagram that shows the alerts timeline in Microsoft Defender for Identity.":::

 ## Detect reconnaissance activity

 You can use Microsoft Defender for Identity to detect reconnaissance activities.
 Reconnaissance activity can take several different forms.
-For example, an attacker could mount an account reconnaissance process that attempts to guess your users’ user names in your domain by sending sign-in requests to see which credentials works.
+For example, an attacker could mount an account reconnaissance process that attempts to guess your users' user names in your domain by sending sign-in requests to see which credentials works.

 Other types of reconnaissance activity include: